 Pointe aux Barques (Port Hope)

 Lake Huron also features many shipwrecks that can be seen through crystal clear waters while snorkeling, scuba diving, or joining a charter boat tour from Alpena in Thunder Bay — home to about 200 sunken boats.

 You can also rent a kayak or paddleboard to make the seven-mile round trip to see one of the state’s unique attractions, Turnip Rock, hailed as “one of Michigan’s greatest natural wonders.”

 Amazing Inland Michigan Lakes

-Famous for its tropical blue waters, Torch Lake is a very popular boating destination where young people like to socialize during the summer.
-Apparently, you can even get a pizza delivery by boat.
-A two-mile sandbar at the south end of the lake makes for great swimming.
+Famous for its tropical blue waters, Torch Lake is a very popular boating destination for socializing during the summer.
+Apparently, you can even get a pizza delivery by boat!
+A two-mile sandbar at its south end makes Torch Lake great for swimming.

 A few minutes north of Houghton Lake, Higgins Lake in Lyon Township offers a more serene experience than its large neighbor.
-The clear, deep lake in Roscommon is just a few minutes’ drive from Houghton Lake.
+This clear, deep lake in Roscommon is renowned for its natural beauty and crystal-clear water.
 Visitors can relax at the beach in South Higgins Lake State Park, with a swimming area that stretches half a mile.

 Fishing and boating are also popular activities here, as are wildlife viewing and taking in sunsets.

 The Cadillac Area Business Bureau boasts that the lake features “over 400 acres of prime fish-holding weed cover making it an ideal lake fishing destination.”
 By pier fishing, shore/wade angling on almost 1.5 miles of shoreline, or fishing on a boat, visitors can hope to catch walleye, perch, bluegill, panfish, bass, and northern pike.